boomerang-io/worker.flow/README.md

 ### utils.js

-Collection of utility functions to help plugins authors
+Collection of utility functions to help plugin authors retrieve, resolve, and set properties.

+### log.js

+Collection of logging utilities using chalk to output nice values in the log for the user

 ## How to Build